-5.1.1- Applications for 1-year and Multi-Year Project Access including the pilots on data.
+5.1.1- Applications for 1-year and Multi-Year Project Access

 All proposals for 1-year and Multi-Year Project Access consist of 2 documents: an on-line form and a "Detailed Project Document", both available via the above mentioned website.
-For the pilots on data, an extra PDF document has to be provided (available also in the mentioned website).

 All mandatory fields of the on-line application form must be completed before it can be submitted.
 After the form has been saved, applicants can continue to access it and update it before they finally submit it.
-Once an application has been submitted no more changes can be made, unless the applicant un-submits the proposal, performs all necessary changes, saves the changes, and re-submits the proposal.
+Once an application has been submitted no more changes can be made, unless the applicant un-submits the proposal, performs all necessary changes, saves the changes, and resubmits the proposal.
 Each time the applicant submits or un-submits the proposal, he/she will receive an e-mail with the status of the proposal (un-submitted or submitted).
 Please note that only submitted proposals will be put forward for peer-review.